 Swiss hospitals proactively support breastfeeding.
 Some 95% of mothers begin breastfeeding their babies in hospital, and 80% are still breastfeeding at four months.
-Employers are obliged to provide the time and space for breastfeeding mothers to pump milk or breastfeed.
+Employers are obliged to provide time and space for breastfeeding mothers to pump milk or breastfeed.

-The cantonal health authorities offer a drop-in health consultation service (Mütterberatung / Consultations en puériculture) to new parents for a nominal one-off fee.
-Parents can bring their children to a drop-in centre for consultation with a nurse about feeding, weight gain, development etc.
+Cantonal health authorities offer a drop-in health consultation service (‘Mütterberatung’ or ‘Consultations en puériculture’) to new parents for a nominal one-off fee.
+Parents can bring their children and speak with a nurse about feeding, weight gain, development, etc.

-Swiss working parents often rely on the help of grandparents to help care for their children but this is not usually an option for people relocating to Switzerland.
+Swiss working parents often rely on the help of grandparents to help care for their children, but this is not usually an option for people relocating to Switzerland.

 Finding suitable childcare is always a challenge for working parents, and all the more so in a foreign country.
 Many parents complain that Swiss childcare is expensive and too limited.

-Childminders (Tagesmutter, Maman du Jour)
+Childminders (Tagesmutter, maman du jour)

 The rates are surprisingly low for this type of childcare, ranging from CHF5 to CHF12 per hour per child, with food billed separately.
 Day mothers are registered with local organisations which deal with parents’ applications and set regulations.
 Some also manage the billing.
 Depending on the canton, there may also be income-based subsidies.

 Expect to pay a monthly stipend of CHF700 to CHF800 to the au pair depending on family size and the au pair’s age.
 According to Swiss law, au pairs may work no more than 30 hours per week, at five or six hours per day depending on how the work is distributed.

-Once registered with a commune, children are entitled to go the school for their catchment area.
+Once registered with a commune, children are entitled to go to the school for their catchment area.

 Children attend school in the morning and afternoon with a two-hour break for lunch.
 Traditionally the school closes for the lunchtime break and teachers and children go home for lunch.

 Schools that do not offer the Tagesschule model often work in partnership with an independent child care provider nearby, where the children can be looked after before school, during the lunch break, and after school.
-Parents must apply for places in advance and the tariffs are generally based on income.
+Parents must apply for places in advance and the prices are generally based on income.